MGhiremath0281/Real-World-projects/RetentionClassifierAI/README.md

 ## Outcome

-This project helps organizations by:
+This project provides organizations with a tool to:
-- Identifying employees at risk of attrition.
+- Identify employees at risk of attrition.
-- Providing actionable insights to improve employee retention strategies.
+- Initiate steps to improve retention strategies.
-- Streamlining decision-making using data-driven predictions.
+- Build on this baseline model to further enhance prediction accuracy.